 The Chair will teach two graduate courses per semester and be responsible for:

-• Overall educational quality and leadership of the Graduate Interaction Design program;
+● Managing the overall learning experience and leadership of the Graduate Interaction Design program

-• Recruiting students in collaboration with the Admissions Director of Graduate Studies;
+● Recruiting a diverse student body in collaboration with the Admissions Director of Graduate Studies

 Qualifications and Experience

-• A Master’s Degree (MFA, MBA, MS) or higher in Interaction Design, Graphic Design, Entertainment Arts or other digital media-related fields;
+● A Master’s Degree (MFA, MBA, MS) in Interaction Design, Creative Computing, or other creative/technology-related fields

-• A Bachelor’s Degree will be considered if the candidate has a significant amount of professional experience in the area of Interaction Design with demonstrable understanding of user research, usability testing and product evaluation;
+● A Bachelor’s Degree will be considered if the candidate has a significant amount of professional experience in the area of Interaction Design

-• Teaching experience at the college or graduate level in a lecture and/or studio setting;
+● Teaching experience at the college or graduate level in a studio/creative lab learning environment

 The College for Creative Studies (CCS) is a nonprofit, private college authorized by the Michigan Education Department to grant Bachelor’s and Master’s degrees.
 CCS, located in midtown Detroit, strives to provide students with the tools needed for successful careers in the dynamic and growing creative industries.
 CCS fosters students’ resolve to pursue excellence, act ethically, engage their responsibilities as citizens, and learn throughout their lives.
 With world-class faculty and unsurpassed facilities, students learn to be visual communicators who actively use art and design toward the betterment of society.
 The College is a major supplier of talent to numerous industries, such as transportation, film and animation, advertising and communications, consumer electronics, athletic apparel, and many more.
 Its graduates are exhibiting artists and teachers, design problem solvers and innovators, as well as creative leaders in business.